HadrienRiviere/Mobile_Security_NLP/README.md

 # NLP to identify mobile application set-up
 This project has been conducted during a Special Problem course taken at Georgia Institute of Technology (Atlanta) in the COEUS laboratory.
 The purpose of this project is to identify from the user-manual whether the product require a automatic or manual set-up.
+(The original PDF files are not available here, since these include the content of the laboratory which is confidential).

 ## Step into the project
 From the user manuals, understanding and interpreting the language to determine whether the